F1 Beginners Guide

 Explicitly, this Rule is supposed to ensure that the F1 teams don't change their cars after the Qualifying, forcing them to make compromises on the car so that it performs in both Qualifying and the race.

-BUT: This rule still allows the team to adjust the setting of their cars.
-They just can not swap any parts of it, so no other rear wing or new motor but they may refuel any liquids, gases or adjust the wheel pressure.
+BUT: This rule still allows the team to adjust the settings of their cars.
+They just can not swap any parts, so no other rear wing or new motor but they may refuel any liquids, gases or adjust the wheel pressure.

 P.S.
 I have to say, I think it is quite funny that in the official FIA Rule Set, there is an extra paragraph (p.48; §40,h,i) saying "Engines may be started".
 I mean that's quite good to know, otherwise you wouldn't be able to participate at all.